Experience the pristine lagoons and sparkling coral reefs of Lakshadweep Islands

 How to Reach

-By Air: The distance between Lakshadweep and the western coast of Kerala is approximately 400 km.
-Regular airlines run from Cochin to Agatti for six days in a week.
-Helicopter transfers are also provided to the Bangaram Beach Resort or the Karavati Island.
+By Air: Lakshadweep lies approximately 400 km from the western coast of Kerala.
+Flights operate regularly from Cochin to Agatti six days a week.
+Helicopter transfers are also available to Bangaram Beach Resort or Kavaratti Island.

-By Rail: The nearest railway station situated close to the Lakshadweep Islands is the railway stations in Kerala.
-The railway stations in Kerala are closely related to all the important locations in India.
+By Rail: The nearest major railway stations are in Kerala.
+These stations are well-connected to important cities across India.